 The programme is directed towards employability both in terms of developing and enhancing the careers of those already working in the sport sector and preparing immediate graduates and those seeking a change in their career to be competitive in the employment market.
 There is an emphasis on developing personal management and leadership skills and we encourage students to work together to develop and hone these.

-The Cardiff School of Sport has always seen the employability of its postgraduates as one of the central themes that inform the design and delivery of our programmes.
+The Cardiff School of Sport & Health Sciences has always seen the employability of its postgraduates as one of the central themes that inform the design and delivery of our programmes.
 This remains the case for the MSc Sport Management and Leadership programme.

 Generally, many of our modes of delivery, class based tasks and assessment strategies enable students to experience the context, case formulation and skills associated with the work-based environment of a contemporary sport manager or leader within a controlled and safe educational setting.